Traffic Violations in Maryland State Courts

 William A. Stavros is experienced in both serious and non-jailable traffic cases in both the State and Federal Courts.
-He has over twenty years of courtroom trial experience and has represented thousands of people in court.
+He has over twenty four years of courtroom trial experience and has represented thousands of people in court.
 He understands what your liberty and your continued ability to drive a motor vehicle mean to you.
 William A. Stavros will make sure that applicable defenses helpful to your case are put before the court in order to protect your license, liberty and reputation.
 Contact William A. Stavros by calling (410) 825-3300 or (410) 739-0794.

 Traffic Violations in the Federal Courts in Maryland